siddharthyayavaram/BERT-Based-Idiom-Detection/README.md

 Python version used is Python 3.9.12

-Run this command to install are required libraries
+Run this command to install all required libraries

 `pip install -r requirements.txt`